Ukraine says it seized another village in eastern Donetsk region | Ghana News Agency

 A photo posted by Maliar showed troops holding up the Ukrainian national flag on an unpaved road in front of a wrecked house.

-Ukrainian forces are advancing along the Mokri Yaly river in Donetsk, that flows roughly north-to-south.
+Ukrainian forces are advancing along the Mokri Yaly River in Donetsk, which flows roughly north-to-south.
 Storozheve lies on the western bank, as does Makarivka to the south, which was previously reported to have been taken.

 The Ukrainians have accused Russia of destroying a dam in the southern region to block the advance.